Certificate IV in Textile Design, Development and Production - MST40116

-This practical, hands-on, studio-based program gives you access to state-of-the-art facilities and industry-connected instructors to undertake project briefs.
+This practical, hands-on, studio-based course gives you access to state-of-the-art facilities and industry-connected instructors to undertake project briefs.

 In the Certificate IV you will develop skills in drawing, painting and illustration, design and concept development and textile history and contemporary practice.
 You’ll learn how to present your concepts using computer-aided design techniques.

 You will build on your skills to create experimental textile samples using a range of materials and processes, including dye technologies, digital printing, laser cutting and fabric manipulation.